jlinear/BlueNet_Project/_pages/wiki.md

 ## Introducing BlueNet <a name="intro"></a>

-BlueNet is the stack protocol designed and implemented on top of Bluetooth&reg Low Energy (BLE) stack.
+BlueNet is the stack protocol designed and implemented on top of Bluetooth Low Energy (BLE) stack.
 While BLE was originally designed as a single-hop networking solution, its widespread use can help fuel adoption of BLE as basis for ad-hoc established networks.
 However, BLE is not readily able to form such networks and, therefore, BlueNet will provide the mechanisms and protocol enhancements needed to turn a BLE-equipped smartphone into an ad-hoc network capable device.

 **Developing Environment**